pbylicki/rfhub2/docs/source/searching.rst

 Browsing tables
 ^^^^^^^^^^^^^^^
-All collected libraries and resoures are available on both on left-hand side menu and main table, allowing You to browse general information on each asset.
+All collected libraries and resoures are available both on left-hand side menu and main table, allowing You to browse general information on each asset.
 Drilling down into each resource will redirect to detailed asset information, with all of the information it could collect.